joeracker/sweet-board/README.md

 ### Start Vagrant
     vagrant up

+### Start the app
+    vagrant ssh
+	cd /sweet-board-src/
+	gunicorn -w 4 -b 0.0.0.0:5000 sweetboard:app

+Gunicorn can be run as a daemon with the --daemon switch:

+    gunicorn -w 4 -b 0.0.0.0:5000 sweetboard:app --daemon

 ### Begin coding
 You should now have a running app, available at http://localhost:5050/.
 The code for the app is in "sweet-board-src".